Nationality: Argentinian

 Number: 43

-Strengths: Racepace, quick adapter, overtaking
+Strengths: Racepace, quick adapter, good at overtaking

 Strongest tracks: Azerbaijan, Bahrain, Britain